Cubical Quad antennas and Delta Loops

 If we were to construct a similar bent wire standalone dipole, it would work with slightly modified characteristics in comparison to a straight wire dipole.
 The quad loop, in our case, also mimics the lower half of the loop like a bent arm dipole.
 The physical lengths of both arms of this bents dipole are also 1/4λ length on each side.
 Together they make up for 1/2λ which happens to be half the quad loop wire length.

-Now, if we were to cut our Cubical Quad loop wires precisely at the endpoints of our lower dipole (i.e. at half-way points along the vertical arms) and electrically isolate the upper section of the Cubical Quad loop, the upper section of the wire will also be another bent arm dipole which may be considered to be raised above the lower dipole with the bending of arms downwards instead of upwards.
-This is similar to vertical stacking of two dipoles one above the other.
+Now, if we were to cut our Cubical Quad loop wires precisely at the endpoints of our lower dipole (i.e. at halfway points along the vertical arms) and electrically isolate the upper section of the Cubical Quad loop, the upper section of the wire will also be another bent arm dipole which may be considered to be raised above the lower dipole with the bending of arms downwards instead of upwards.
+This is similar to the vertical stacking of two dipoles one above the other.

 At this stage, one might say that in the case of the Quad loop, these two wire sections are joined seamlessly to form a single wire loop and are not isolated.
 So, how can we draw an analogy to the case of two vertically stacked dipoles? … well, we can.
 That’s because of the interesting nature of how current and voltage distribution occur along the length of a half-wave dipole.
 Read our article on Principles of Radiation for more information about voltage and current distribution on a resonant half-wave dipole.

 By the very nature of the way in which RF voltage and RF current distribute across the length of a dipole at its resonant frequency, the far-end points of the dipole (which are physically open) develop maximum voltage but zero current.
 If we apply Ohm’s Law (Z(Ω)=V/I), we find that due to zero current (I=0) at the ends, the effective impedance at the ends has infinite magnitude.
-In practice, though it may not be truly infinite but will be so very high that for all practical purpose, it behaves like an open circuit point, even if the wire ends were not physically open circuit.
+In practice, though it may not be truly infinite but will be so very high that for all practical purposes, it behaves like an open circuit point, even if the wire ends were not physically open circuit.

 Therefore, even though the two dipoles (lower and upper) that we cited in our analysis above may not be physically isolated at the ends and are connected to each other to form a physical seamless wire loop, electrically (at the RF resonant frequency) they appear to be well isolated due to very high impedance at those points near the half-way mark on each vertical segment of the cubical quad loop.
-In other words, the very fact that those vertical segments of the loop are physically connected does not change the fact that high impedance at these points make them behave as though they isolated.
+In other words, the very fact that those vertical segments of the loop are physically connected does not change the fact that high impedance at these points makes them behave as though they are isolated.

 The Cubical Quad leverages the above principle to function the way it does.
 Now, since we have established that the Cubical Quad loop electrically behaves as two vertically stacked dipoles at the resonant frequency, we will take our narrative further and try to examine what it all means.
 Prima facie, a Cubical Quad loop at resonance, behaves akin to a pair of vertically stacked bent-arm dipole elements.